 BACKGROUND AND AIMS: Elevated hepatic homocysteine (Hcy) contributes to hepatic inflammation and fibrogenesis in metabolic dysfunction-associated steatotic liver disease (MASLD).
 We aimed to evaluate the association between serum Hcy levels and the risk of MASLD and hepatic fibrosis in a large,… read more about this publication »

-Abstract This work investigates the ambient potential identification problem in inverse Mean-Field Games (MFGs), where the goal is to recover the unknown potential from the value function at equilibrium.
-We propose a simple yet effective iterative strategy, Equilibrium Correction… read more about this publication »
+Abstract This work investigates the ambient potential identification problem in inverse mean-field games (MFGs), where the goal is to recover the unknown potential from the value function at equilibrium.
+We propose a simple yet effective iterative strategy, equilibrium correction… read more about this publication »

 We present a new strategy for the statistical forecasts of multiscale nonlinear systems involving non-Gaussian probability distributions with the help of observation data from leading-order moments.
 A stochastic-statistical modeling framework is designed to enable systematic theoretical analysis… read more about this publication »